thosgood/this-weeks-finds/markdown/101-151/week142.md

 anything with n-categories.
 Makkai has a new paper on this subject, and I realize now that I've never mentioned this paper on This Week's Finds, so let me conclude by quoting the abstract.
-It's pretty long and detailed, and probably only of interest to n-category addicts\....
+It's pretty long and detailed, and probably only of interest to n-category addicts....

 15) M. Makkai, The multitopic ω-category of all multitopic ω-categories, preprint available at